-- 1. Are fully aware of and understand the requirements of your position. - 2.
-Are able to meet and fulfil these outlined responsibilities. - Make arrangements with the Volunteer Coordinator (volunteer.rosedale.playschool@gmail.com) if you feel unable to meet your commitment or require a reassignment of responsibilities.
+- Are fully aware of and understand the requirements of your position. - Are able to meet and fulfil these outlined responsibilities. - Make alternate arrangements with the Volunteer Coordinator via email volunteer.rosedale.playschool@gmail.com if you are unable to meet your commitment or require a reassignment of responsibilities.